bertigert/Deezer-Lyrics-Sync/README.md

 In the example above we specify an offset of `+5000ms` at the beginning of the song.
 This means that the lyrics are delayed 5 seconds from that point on.
 We then later add an offset of `-5000ms`, which in this case cancels out the delay from before, meaning that the lyrics are now normal again.

 ## Cache
-This script uses a cache to story Musixmatch/custom lyrics.\
+This script uses a cache to store Musixmatch/custom lyrics.\
 The cache has a max item limit of 10,000 entries.
 If that is exceeded, the oldest entry gets deleted.\
 Custom Lyrics are always treated as new entries.
 This means they **can** get deleted, but really only when you have 10,000 custom lyric entries.\
 Similar thing goes for instrumental songs.
 They are always treated as the newest entries besides custom lyrics.\